In this exercise, you will create an internal load balancer for the fictional Contoso Ltd organization.

 Interval | 5 |

-Back on the Add load balancing rule blade: click Add
+Back on the Add load balancing rule blade: click Save

 Back on the Create load balancer blade: click Review + create